Tuesday, June 13, 1995

 From there on, they aimed to write and record a song a day over 12-16 hour shifts.
 WK Ballard provided rough instrumentation and Morissette’s vocals were recorded in one or two takes each; those original demo vocals were still used when the tracks were redone in a professional studio later.
 WK

 Her “bitter diary entries are given a pop gloss that gives them entry to the pop charts.”
-AMG Alanis knows “she’s selling pop songs.
+AM Alanis knows “she’s selling pop songs.
 Not transcripts of therapy sessions.”
 TMJagged Little Pill is like a Nineties version of Carole King’s Tapestry: a woman using her plain soft-rock voice to sift through the emotional wreckage of her youth, with enough heart and songcraft to make countless listeners feel the earth move.”
-RS It was “a defining disc for her generation.”
+500 It was “a defining disc for her generation.”
 ZS

 The album garnered six Grammy nominations, of which Alanis snagged Album of the Year, Best Rock Album, Best Rock Song, and Best Female Rock Vocal Performance.
 She missed out on Best New Artist and Song of the Year.
 Until 2010, “she was the youngest person to receive the Album of the Year award, at age 21.”
 WK

-Notes: In 2005, a collection of the entire album performed acousticly was released in celebration of the album’s 10th anniversary.
+In 2005, a collection of the entire album performed acousticly was released in celebration of the album’s 10th anniversary.

 Resources and Related Links: